Residents clear mud, rubble as rebuilding begins after Chile quake

 Waves of up to 4.5 meters (15 feet) slammed into Coquimbo’s shoreline, flinging large fishing boats and shipping containers onto the streets and sending floodwaters pouring into downtown.

-The quake was the strongest recorded in the world this year, but the swift evacuation of coastal zones and strict building regulations appeared to help keep the death toll low.
+The quake was the strongest recorded anywhere in the world this year but the swift evacuation of coastal zones and strict building regulations appeared to help keep the death toll low.

-Some Coquimbo residents said government aid was slow to arrive.
-A handful of protesters briefly blocked the highway leading to and from the city on Friday morning before police arrived and dismantled their roadblock.

-Luciano Robles, an official with Coquimbo’s civil emergency office, said help was on the way.

-“We understand that people are desperate and don’t know what to do,” he told Reuters around midday.
-“The aid packages arrived this morning and are being distributed, starting now.”

-The economic cost of the earthquake, which followed floods in northern Chile and volcanic eruptions in the south earlier this year, could be anywhere between $100 million and $1 billion, Fitch rating agency said.
+The economic cost of the earthquake, which followed floods in the north and volcanic eruptions in the south earlier this year, could be anywhere between $100 million and $1 billion, Fitch rating agency said, citing U.S. Geological Survey data.

 Bachelet, who was widely criticized for her slow response to a monster quake in 2010 that killed more than 500 people, hugged victims as she toured the disaster zone on Thursday.

 Those hit by the tsunami lost practically everything, said Askaan Wohlt of the Desafio Levantemos Chile charity, which was established after the 2010 earthquake.
-“Our focus is going to be to help businesses rebuild,” said Wohlt.
+“Our focus is going to be to help businesses rebuild so they can get back to work and get the local economy going again,” said Wohlt.

 The tsunami that hit Coquimbo flooded a warehouse for copper concentrate from the Caserones mine, Japan’s JX Nippon Mining and Metals said on Friday.
 The company said it did not know how much copper concentrate was stored there.

-The massive 8.8-magnitude quake that walloped south central Chile some five years ago released five times more energy than Wednesday’s temblor, according to Juan Carlos de la Llera, dean of engineering at Chile’s Universidad Catolica.

-Writing by Anthony Esposito and Hugh Bronstein; Editing by Richard Lough, Jeffrey Benkoe and Jonathan Oatis
+The massive 8.8 magnitude quake that walloped south central Chile some five years ago released five times more energy than Wednesday’s temblor, according to Juan Carlos de la Llera, dean of engineering at Chile’s Universidad Catolica.
+(Writing by Anthony Esposito; Editing by Richard Lough and Jeffrey Benkoe)